constanz1970/UW-Course/Machine Learning-Regression/Week-2/Multiple-Linear-Regression.md

 }
 ```

 ##### 6\.
-No we will run the regression\_gradient\_descent function on some acutal data.
+Now we will run the regression\_gradient\_descent function on some acutal data.
 In particular we will use the gradient descent to estimate the model from Week 1 using just an intercept and slope.
 Use the following parameters:

   - Features: sqft\_living
   - Output: price